petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md

 Use the search bar to search for a specific color.
 You may search by [category](./developer-guide/style-book-token-definitions.md#token-categories), [token set](./developer-guide/style-book-token-definitions.md#token-sets), [token value](./developer-guide/style-book-token-definitions.md#token-definitions), or [hex color values](https://www.w3schools.com/html/html_colors_hex.asp).

 When using the search bar, the search system is not case-sensitive.
-Also, if a search returns no results, a "No Results Found" message is displayed in the search area.
+Also, if a search returns no results, a *No Results Found* message is displayed in the search area.

 ![If a search returns no results, a "No Results Found" message is displayed in the search area.](./using-a-style-book-to-standardize-site-appearance/images/12.png)